- Dental Implants

 - Other Services

-If you have failing or missing teeth, choosing dental implants can help restore the natural look, form and function of your smile.
 Bone grafting is common procedure used to build up enough jaw bone to hold dental implants in place.
+Need help?
+Get in touch today.

 Dental implants can support either a fixed implant bridge or an implant-retained denture, however both options require healthy and sufficient jaw bone to secure implants in place.
 There are a few reasons why patients may lack enough jaw bone: